martenframework/marten/docs/docs/models-and-databases/queries.md

 Author.all
 ```

-"All records" does not necessarilly mean all the records in the considered table.
-For example `#all` can be chained to an existing query set that was filtered (which is usually unnecessary since this does not alter the resulting records):
+"All records" does not necessarily mean all the records in the considered table.
+For example, `#all` can be chained to an existing query set that was filtered (which is usually unnecessary since this does not alter the resulting records):

 ```crystal
 Author.filter(first_name: "John").all